pyaiot/pyaiot/README.md

 message to its gateway.
-If a sensor node has not sent this notification within 120s (default, but this is configurable), the gateway automatically removes it from the list of alived nodes and notifies the broker.
+If a sensor node has not sent this notification within 120s (default, but this is configurable), the gateway automatically removes it from the list of alive nodes and notifies the broker.

 #### The MQTT gateway